 - 2 tablespoons cider vinegar

-- 1 tablespoons maple syrup, agave or honey
+- 1 tablespoons pure maple syrup, dark or amber, agave or honey

 - 6 cups chopped raw broccoli

 - ¼ cup toasted unsalted sunflower seeds

 - Preheat oven to 350 degrees F.